awsdocs/aws-panorama-developer-guide/docs-source/appliance-manage.md

 If you are done working with the AWS Panorama Appliance, you can use the AWS Panorama console to deregister it and delete the associated AWS IoT and AWS IoT Greengrass resources\.

+When you delete an appliance from the AWS Panorama service, data on the appliance is not deleted automatically\.
+This data includes applications, camera information, the appliance certificate, network configuration, and logs\.
+You can remove [applications](appliance-applications.md) and [cameras](appliance-cameras.md#appliance-cameras-remove) from the device prior to deregistering it, or reset the device to its factory state\.

 **To delete an appliance**

 1. Open the AWS Panorama console [Appliances page](https://console.aws.amazon.com/panorama/home#appliances)\.